majdkhaleel/majdkhaleel/README.md

 - 👋 Hi, I’m @majdkhaleel
-- 👀 I’m interested in application programming and cloud computing
+- 👀 I’m interested in applications programming and cloud computing
-- 🌱 I’m currently learning application programming
+- 🌱 I’m currently learning applications programming
 - 💞️ I’m looking to collaborate on destriputes a useful applications
 - 📫 How to reach me by contacting on email